 In illegally parked vehicles, the driver is informed through announcements or SNS and guided to other public parking spaces.
 If the driver refuses to follow directions, then illegal parking control is enforced.
-During the night time surveillance cameras used for controlling illegal parking area used as crime prevention CCTVs to monitor
+During the night time surveillance cameras are used for controlling illegal parking areas used as crime prevention CCTVs to monitor

 Cutting edge traffic signal control system

 The upgraded version of the COSMOS (Cycle Offset Split Model of Seoul) system is applied to the Songdo traffic signal control system.
 During the peak hours, Time Based Control (TBC) is implemented to operate all signal indications as periodic signals.
-During non-peak hours, Traffic Response Control (TRC) is implemented where detectors at left-turn lanes detect the flow of traffic and flexibly manages signal indications by sometimes skipping left turns when there are no cars that need to turn also left, if urgent situations where fire trucks or 119 emergency vehicles need to pass through occurring during non-peak hours, operator intervention control is implemented by using detectors at left-turn lanes to allow the continuous traffic flow of emergency vehicles.
+During non-peak hours, Traffic Response Control (TRC) is implemented where detectors at left-turn lanes detect the flow of traffic and flexibly manage signal indications by sometimes skipping left turns when there are no cars that need to turn also left, if urgent situations where fire trucks or 119 emergency vehicles need to pass through occurring during non-peak hours, operator intervention control is implemented by using detectors at left-turn lanes to allow the continuous traffic flow of emergency vehicles.